-1. Current Story vs. Backstory.
-Every character and every story has backstory.
-But the relaying of this information almost always slows the pace because it pulls the reader out of the current story and plops them into another one.
-It’s disorienting.
-And yet, a certain amount of backstory is necessary to create depth in regards to characters and plot.
 To keep the pace moving, only share what’s necessary for the reader to know at that moment.
 Dole out the history in small pieces within the context of the current story, and avoid narrative stretches that interrupt what’s going on.
-Here’s a great example from Above, by Leah Bobet:
+Here’s a great example from the story Above, by Leah Bobet: (affiliate link)

 The only good thing about my Curse is that I can still Pass.
 And that’s half enough to keep me out of trouble.
 But tonight it’s not the half I need because here’s Atticus, spindly crab arms folded ‘cross his chest, waiting outside my door.
 His eyes glow dim-shot amber—not bright, so he’s not mad, just annoyed and looking to be mad.

-Bobet could have taken a lengthy paragraph to explain that certain people in this world have curses that are really mutations, that Atticus has crab claws for hands and his eyes glow when he gets angry.
+Bobet could have taken a lengthy paragraph to explain that certain people in this world have curses that are mutations, that Atticus has crab claws for hands and his eyes glow when he gets angry.
 But that would’ve slowed the pace and been boring.
 Instead, Bobet wove this information into the current story—showed Atticus leaning against the door, showed his crustacean claws and his freaky, glowing eyes so the reader knows that he’s a mutant and, to the narrator, at least, this is normal.
 This is an excellent example of the artful weaving of backstory into the present story.

 2. Action vs. Exposition/Internal Dialogue.
 Action is an accelerant.
 It keeps the pace from dragging.
-Granted, there will be places in your story that are inherently passive, where characters have to talk, or someone needs to think things out.
+Granted, there will be places in your story that are inherently passive, where characters have to talk or someone needs to think things out.
 The key is to break up these places with movement or activity.
-Characters should be in motion—smacking gum or doodling or fidgeting— while talking.
-Give them something to do during their thoughtful moments, whether it’s peeling carrots or painting a picture.
-These bits of action are like an optical illusion, fooling the reader into thinking something’s happening, when really, nothing’s going on.
-This is one scenario when readers actually prefer to be fooled, so make sure to energize those narrative stretches with action.

 3. Conflict vs. Downtime.
 On the flip side, you can’t have a story that’s all go and no stop.
 One might think that since action is good, more action is better.
 Not true.
 Readers need time to catch their breath, to recover from highly emotional or stressful scenes.
-A good pace is one that ebbs and flows—high action, a bit of recovery, then back to the activity again.
-Even The Maze Runner, possibly the most active novel I’ve ever read, has its moments of calm.
-When it comes to conflict and downtime, a definite balance is needed for the reader to feel satisfied.

-4. Keep Upping the Stakes.
-We know that conflict is important—so important that every single scene needs it.
-But for conflict to be effective, it needs to escalate over the course of the story.
-To keep the reader engaged, each of the major conflict points needs to be bigger, more dramatic, and with stakes that are more desperate.
+To keep the reader engaged, each of the major conflict points needs to be bigger, more dramatic, and with more desperate stakes.
 One of my favorite reads of 2013 was Ruta Sepetys’ Between Shades of Gray, a historical fiction novel about the deportation of a Lithuanian family during World War II.
 It starts out ominous enough, with the family being forced from their home.
-Over the course of the story, they’re moved by cattle car across the continent, relocated to a forced labor camp, and eventually reach their final destination—a camp in the Arctic Circle where they’re expected to survive the elements with whatever resources they can scrounge.
-Clearly, lots of other conflict is interspersed, but when it comes to the major points, each one should have greater impact than the last.
+Throughout the story, they’re moved by cattle car across the continent, relocated to a forced labor camp, and eventually reach their final destination—a camp in the Arctic Circle where they’re expected to survive the elements with whatever resources they can scrounge.
+Clearly, lots of other conflict is interspersed, but when it comes to the major points, each one should contain stakes with greater impact.

 5. Condense the timeline.
 When possible, keep your timeline tight.
 If it gets too spread out, the story will inevitably drag.
 It’s also hard, in a story that covers a long span, to keep things smooth; there will be time jumps of weeks or months or even years between scenes.
 Too many of these give the story a jerky feel.
 So when it comes to the timeline, condense it as much as possible to keep the pace steady.